American Criminal Law Review

 The American Criminal Law Review is a student-edited scholarly journal published at Georgetown University Law Center.
 The ACLR is a journal of American criminal law and white-collar crime.

 Overview

 ACLR adopts a mix of symposia, articles, and notes.
-The journal is the most cited criminal law journal by courts, with fifty-seven case cites from 2005-2012 (the 38th most of any American law review), and the second most cited criminal law journal by other law reviews, with 1,217 cites from 2005-2012.
+The journal is the most cited criminal law journal by courts, with fifty-seven case cites from 2005 to 2012 (the 38th most of any American law review), and the second most cited criminal law journal by other law reviews, with 1,217 cites from 2005 to 2012.
+Between 2019 and 2023, ACLR remained the most cited criminal law journal by courts, with 17 cites, and was the most cited criminal law journal by other law reviews, with 386 cites.

 History

 Early years

 The American Criminal Law Review was first published in 1962 as Criminal Law Quarterly by the USC Gould School of Law in conjunction with the American Bar Association.
 The ABA moved the publication to the University of Kansas School of Law the following year and changed its title to the American Criminal Law Quarterly ("ACLQ").
 As an ABA publication, the ACLQ concentrated on a practitioner's approach to the criminal law.